October 21st, 2019 Last Updated on: July 6th, 2021

 Mary Golda Ross (1908–2008)

 Ross’s family is full of history, so it's no wonder she became the trailblazer she did.
-According to American Indian Magazine, her great-grandfather “led the Cherokee Nation during the traumatic and turbulent Indian Removal era of the 1830s that resulted in the forced relocation of thousands of Cherokee people west of the Mississippi River in present-day Oklahoma.”
+According to American Indian Magazine, her great-grandfather “led the Cherokee Nation (one of the biggest tribes) during the traumatic and turbulent Indian Removal era of the 1830s that resulted in the forced relocation of thousands of Cherokee people west of the Mississippi River in present-day Oklahoma.”

 Some of her amazing achievements in the world of aerospace include helping to design the P-38 fighter airplane, being an integral part in the “space race,” and being the only woman and Native American to join 39 others in Lockheed’s Advanced Development Program.